Business Loans

 C corporation

 A group of business owners called shareholders must file articles of incorporation with their secretary of state office to form a C-corp.
 Shareholders have limited liability and are not responsible for the company’s debt.
 They can also sell shares of company stock.
-If you plan to take your company public, it must be classified as a C-corp.
+Your company must be classified as a C-corp if you plan to take it public.

 There’s no limit to how many shareholders a C-corp can have.
-If an owner decides to leave the company or sell their shares, the company would mostly be unaffected and could continue operating.
+If an owner decides to leave or sell their shares, the company would mostly be unaffected and could continue operating.

 The IRS requires C-corps to pay corporate tax.
 A C-corp is subject to double taxation because the company has to pay corporate taxes, while shareholders must pay taxes on the dividends they receive on their personal tax returns.